AndyJLi0/JavaCards/README.md

 ## JavaCards, a Flashcard Application

 **JavaCards** is a java based desktop app designed to make and use flashcards.
 There's no limit to how many card decks you can make and how many cards in a deck itself.
-When reviewing, you can choose to view the front or the back of the card first, tailoring to your own study.
+There's a practice feature shuffles the deck, and you can flip cards as many times as you like.
 My app is intended to be used by university or college students that want an organized, and self-tailored flashcard app, but because of its simplicity, **anyone can use it**!

 ### Why I Made This Project
 I made this project because I wanted to make a free, easy to use, and simple flashcard app.
 Many